trenaud/octoprint-eeepc/README.md

 This solution is based on the [OctoPrint Raspbian installation guide](https://community.octoprint.org/t/setting-up-octoprint-on-a-raspberry-pi-running-raspbian/2337)

+### Overview
-In short, we will perform those tasks :
+In short, we will perform these tasks:
-0. make the Lunbuntu accessible via SSH for remote administration
+0. Make the Lunbuntu accessible via SSH for remote administration
-1. create a sytem user that will run the OctoPrint service
+1. Create a sytem user that will run the OctoPrint service
-2. install all python packages needed to perform OctoPrint installation
+2. Install all Python packages needed to perform the OctoPrint installation
-3. install OctoPrint
+3. Install OctoPrint
-4. configure a service to run OctoPrint as a daemon
+4. Configure a service to run OctoPrint as a daemon
-5. add a proxy to make OctoPrint accessible via simple URLs (without the 5000 port info)
+5. Add a proxy to make OctoPrint accessible via simple URLs (without the port 5000 info)
-6. configure mjpeg-streamer to add a webcam to OctoPrint
+6. Configure `mjpg-streamer` to add a webcam to OctoPrint
-7. make OctoPrint to be displayed automatically at EeePC startup (and always be opened, even if closed accidentally).
+7. Make OctoPrint open automatically at EeePC startup (and always be open, even if closed accidentally).
-8. give OctoPrint the rights to restart the system
+8. Give OctoPrint the rights to restart the system
-9. add a touchUI plugin, to make OctoPrint more Usable on the little screen of the EeePC
+9. Add a touchUI plugin, to make OctoPrint more usable on the little screen of the EeePC

-OK, now time for action !
+OK, now time for action!

-### Add ssh access
+### Add SSH Access
-Simply install the OpenSSH Server package to Lubuntu.
+Simply install the OpenSSH Server package in Lubuntu.

-In a terminal :
+In a terminal:
 ```
 sudo apt install openssh-server
 ```
+This allows the remainder of this guide to be followed remotely, should you choose to.

-### Create octoprint System user
+### Create OctoPrint System User
 Then, we need to create a system user that will be used to run OctoPrint as a daemon or system service.

-In a terminal :
+In a terminal:
 ```
 sudo groupadd -r octoprint
 sudo useradd -r -g octoprint -d "/var/octoprint" -s "/bin/bash" octoprint
-sudo mkdir -p /var/octoprint/
+sudo mkdir -p /var/octoprint
 sudo usermod -a -G tty octoprint
 sudo usermod -a -G dialout octoprint
 sudo usermod -a -G video octoprint
 sudo chown octoprint:octoprint -R /var/octoprint
 ```

-*TODO : add a detailed description of each command, what it does and what is it for*
+*TODO: add a detailed description of each command, what it does and what is it for*

-### Install Python packages
+### Install Prerequisite Python Packages
-This step is to install all python packages needed to perform OctoPrint installation.
+This step is to install all Python packages needed to perform the OctoPrint installation.

-In a terminal :
+In a terminal:
 ```
 sudo apt install python-pip python-dev python-setuptools python-virtualenv git libyaml-dev build-essential
 ```

 ### Install OctoPrint
-A simple but important step, this is the OctoPrint installation :
+A simple but important step, this is the OctoPrint installation:

 ```
 sudo su octoprint